What is Value Chain Analysis?

 - Technology is used by firms in many ways to research, design, improve and develop new production and reduce cost.
 In modern times, technical development may require high level of expenditure and long time, but organizations can therefore enjoy long-term benefits and gain more values.

-How to Use the Value Chain Analysis Model?
+Part 6: How to Use the Value Chain Analysis Model?

-Cost advantage and differentiation advantage are two key approaches for undertaking a value chain analysis for a whole producing line or process.
+Cost advantage and differentiation advantage are two key approaches for undertaking a Value Chain Analysis for a whole producing line or process.

 This method is used when firms want to analyze the sources of their cost advantages, and the factors that drive these costs.
 A typical cost advantage approach has the following five steps: